metabrainz/picard-plugins/plugins/classical_extras/Readme.md

     * **Sources**:
 	The most useful sources are available from the drop-down list and are as follows:
-	Most of the names are for artist data and are sourced from hidden variables (prefixed with "_cea_" or "_cwp_").

       - soloists : List of performers (with instruments in brackets), who are NOT ensembles or conductors, separated by semi-colons.
 Note they may not strictly be "soloists" in that they may be part of an ensemble.
       - soloist_names : Names of the above (i.e. no instruments).
       - vocalists / instrumentalists / other_soloists : Soloists who are vocalists, instrumentalists or not specified respectively.